Advertiser Disclosure

 Because of the incredible experiences offered by these products and their enormous sticker prices, we’ve centered our guide around redeeming points for transfer partners with the intent of booking business and first class sweet spots.

-Although you might find solid value when redeeming for travel within the U.S., you typically see much better value when you book flights to long-haul destinations in Europe, Africa, Asia, the Middle East, and the South Pacific.
+Although you might find solid value when redeeming for travel within the U.S., you typically see much better value when you book flights for long-haul flights to Europe, Africa, Asia, the Middle East, and the South Pacific.

 So, let’s get into all of our favorite ways to use Bilt Rewards points!